kesamet/helpers/jupyter_html/README.md

+# Conversion of Jupyter notebooks to html
-This repository provides a structure for managing notebooks and analysis using version control.
-Essentially, notebooks can be:
+Managing notebooks and analysis using version control

+Notebooks can be:
 - stored as `.py` files instead of `.ipynb` automatically using [jupytext](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html)
 - parametrised and executed using [papermill](https://papermill.readthedocs.io/en/latest/)
-- converted to `.html` files and served using [Gitlab pages](https://docs.gitlab.com/ee/user/project/pages/)
+- converted to `.html` files and served using Gitlab pages

-The index of past analysis is found: [HERE](https://mpp-data.pages.golabs.io/analysis-store/).

 ## Getting started